VolkovLabs/business-packages/packages/components/README.md

 - `RangeSlider` allows to enter number range values by slider.
 - `Slider` allows to enter number values by slider and/or NumberInput.

-### Hooks
+## Hooks

 - `createUseDataHook` allows to create `useData` hook to get data through data source api.
+- `useDashboardRefresh` allows to refresh dashboard.
 - `useDashboardTimeRange` allows to use actual dashboard time range.
+- `useDashboardVariables` allows to use dashboard variables.
+- `useDatasourceRequest` allows to run data source query.
 - `useFormBuilder` allows to create declarative forms.
-- `useDashboardVariables` allows to use dashboard variables.
-- `useDashboardRefresh` allows to refresh dashboard.

-### Utils
+## Utils

 - `CodeParametersBuilder` allows to create parameters for custom code.